The Legacy Of The Omega Speedmaster As Told Through Its Contemporary Executions

 The Evolved Classic

 This is the current-day Speedmaster Moonwatch Professional, the contemporary baseline experience.
-It hits all the major notes of its progenitor, the watch that went to the moon: a manually wound three-register chronograph, with a 42mm steel case and matte black dial, white hash marks for the fine indications between lumed hour markers, and tachymeter markings on the black anodised aluminium bezel.
+It hits all the major notes of its progenitor, the watch that went to the moon: a manually wound three-register chronograph, with 42mm steel case and matte black dial, white hash marks for the fine indications between lumed hour markers, and tachymeter markings on the black anodised aluminium bezel.
 It does have a few evolutions, of course.
 The most notable is the movement: a high-tech piece of engineering that emphasises the decades since the original.
-Calibre 3861 debuted in 2019 and was Master Chronometer certified two years later; it hosts Omega’s co-axial escapement, a silicon balance spring, and is magnetically resistant to at least 15,000 gauss.
+Calibre 3861 is the much evolved, several generations removed successor to the Calibre 321 that was in the original Speedmaster.
+It hosts a bevy of modern technological developments, such as Omega’s co-axial escapement, a silicon balance spring, and high resistance to magnetism.

 There is an interesting choice to make between the two variants of the Speedmaster Moonwatch Professional.
 Do you go with the one equipped with a sapphire crystal (RM37,500 on a leather strap, RM39,200 on a steel bracelet), with its near-unscratchable glass and display caseback, in line with modern luxury watch expectations?
 Or do you go with the more vintage-accurate hesalite crystal version (RM32,500 on a nylon strap, RM34,150 on a steel bracelet), with its domed shape and closed caseback?
-One historical fact that may or may not matter: hesalite, a type of acrylic or plexiglass, was part of the NASA specifications because, while it is more prone to scratches, it is also much less likely to shatter under impact—an important consideration in zero gravity, where floating shards of glass could wreak havoc on sensitive equipment.
+Some are adamant that there is a visible difference in their optical character, one that must be seen in person to be understood.

 The Brighter Side